Want More Sales? Be Consistent.

 Adjust as Necessary

 We talked about this in the section above.
 As you continue through your sales cycle, revisit your basics, and adjust where needed.
 Make sure you continue to have a solid product/service that people need or want at a price point your target market has an appetite for.
 Make sure you continue to strengthen your digital footprint, making your message clearer and more concise.
 Make sure you continue to work to gain clients’ trust and belief in you and your product/service, and that you are adding value.
-Make sure you have a sales system in place and that you are consistent.
+Hire DEAR Systems consultants to make sure you have a sales system in place and that you are consistent.
 If you do these things correctly, sales will follow.

 As a small business owner, you often want everything to be flawless, orderly, precise….and FAST!
 You want to know the result of your efforts, and you want things to go perfectly.
 This will not happen.
 Running your own business can be messy and imprecise.
 It can also be a heck of a lot of fun, especially when you help people and improve their lives with your products or services.
 That’s the “good stuff” you are striving for, that you want more of.
 That means more sales.
 And that means consistency in your sales process.